missing-semester/missing-semester/about.md

 Tools](https://hacker-tools.github.io/lectures/), which we ran during IAP last year.
 It is the precursor to this class, and covers many of the same topics.

-We hope to see you in January, whether virtually or in person!
+We hope to see you in January, whether virtually or in person(hopefully)!

 Happy hacking,<br>
 Anish, Jose, and Jon